• 0

 What's the best time of year to lay a lawn?

-The best time to lay a lawn is between autumn and spring, when the temperatures are lower and moisture levels are higher.
-Laying a lawn any time between September and April when there is no frost is best.
+The best time to lay a lawn is between autumn and spring when the temperatures are lower, and moisture levels are higher.
+However, it is also best to lay a lawn any time between September and April when there is no frost.

 We want to avoid hotter summer weather because the heat causes much-needed moisture to evaporate from the turf.
 In extreme cases, the lawn will lose more moisture than we can water it, causing stress.
 This results in lawns not rooting property and needing life support as we waste water trying to keep it alive.